 Seven-year-old Zola lives with her nonna and her mum, and their well-behaved dog, Monty.
 Every day of the week is a new adventure for Zola, especially in the sprawling backyard where Nonna is growing every vegetable imaginable and nurturing the best roses in the street.
-In the house behind them lives her cousin Alessandro who can visit through a little door in the back fence with his adorable but naughty dog called Gigi, who is also a cavoodle like Monty.
+In the house behind them lives her cousin Alessandro who can visit through a little door in the back fence with his adorable but naughty dog Gigi.